ftcteam5898/GalacticLions-Starter/README.md

 # Galactic Lions TeamCode - 2024-2025 IntoTheDeep Season
 **Welcome to the Lakeview Robotics Code Respiratory!
 This space is primarily built for our dedicated programmers of our teams.**

-This repo contains the Android Studio projects with code for our robotics Teams' FTC robots for the IntoTheDeep season.
+This repo contains the Android Studio projects with code for our robotics teams' FTC robots for the IntoTheDeep season.
 It's based on the [original FTC SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController).

 ## Requirements